Give More Love: Release and reception

 Give More Love received mixed reviews upon its release.
 Rolling Stones Will Hermes described Starr as "rock's mischievously minimalist id and Eternal-Optimist Emeritus", and called the album "a well-timed all-star candygram".
 AllMusic's Stephen Thomas Erlewine wrote "this isn't the kind of album that plays its cards close to the vest; as the title suggests, this is open-hearted, kind music."
+The album also featured guest appearances from several musicians, reflecting Starr's collaborations with other artists during its recording.